Data Processing Agreement

 6. Business Continuity.
 The Service Provider will maintain appropriate back-up, disaster recovery and business resumption plans, business continuity plan and risk assessment, and review and test these plans regularly to ensure that they are up to date and effective.
-Service Provider will maintain procedures for reconstructing lost Personal Data in Service Provider’s possession or under Service Provider’s control, and correct, at Company’s request, any destruction, loss or alteration of any of Personal Data caused by Service Provider , or arising out of Service Provider’s breach of this Agreement.
+Service Provider will maintain procedures for reconstructing lost Personal Data in Service Provider’s possession or under Service Provider’s control, and correct, at Customer’s request, any destruction, loss, or alteration of any of Personal Data caused by Service Provider or arising out of Service Provider’s breach of this DPA.

 Subject matter and duration of the Processing of Personal Data

-The subject matter and duration of the Processing of the Personal Data are set out in the Agreement and this Addendum.
+The subject matter and duration of the Processing of the Personal Data are set out in the DPA and this Addendum.

 The nature and purpose of the Processing of Personal Data

 Service Provider is engaged to provide Services to the Customer which involve the Processing of Personal Data.
-The scope of the Services is set out in the Agreement, and the Personal Data will be Processed by the Service Provider and Service Provider Affiliates to deliver those Services and to comply with the terms of the Agreement and this Addendum.
+The scope of the Services is set out in the Terms, and the Personal Data will be Processed by the Service Provider and Service Provider Affiliates to deliver those Services and to comply with the terms of the Terms and this DPA.